Apple iPhone 16 Pro Max vs Nothing Phone (2)

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Nothing Phone (2) is better if you prioritize iconic transparent design with functional glyph interface lighting.
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Nothing Phone (2) wins if you value iconic transparent design with functional glyph interface lighting.
+Both are rated highly (4.7★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure